Part of the ‘Places to visit, feed and drink’ section.

 Towns and Villages in easy reach

 We try to highlight refreshment possibilities most of interest to the hungry/thirsty cyclist.
-Also being developed is a GPX (GPS Exchange format) file which has waypoints showing places serving refreshments (right click to download) outside towns, other than pubs, collated from this page and Places – it also indicates where pubs marked on OS maps are currently/permanently closed (where we know).
-See Walking Malverns for GPS routes for the HIlls.
+There’s also a GPX (GPS Exchange format) file which has waypoints showing places serving refreshments (right click to download) outside towns, other than pubs, collated from this page and Places – it also indicates where pubs marked on OS maps are currently/permanently closed (where we know).
+See Walking Malverns for GPS routes for the Hills.